About the Path to Possibilities

 As part of Community College of Philadelphia’s uncompromising focus on student success, the College has implemented Guided Pathways.
 Guided Pathways focuses on providing students with a highly structured experience and is made up of four parts: clarifying paths; helping students choose and enter their path; helping students stay on their paths; and ensuring students are learning.
 The following are some of the changes the College has made as part of Guided Pathways.

-- Established seven Academic Pathways, which group programs together based on common courses, career goals, transfer options, etc. The seven Academic Pathways are: Health Care; Science and Technology; Design, Construction and Transportation; Business, Entrepreneurship and Law; Creative Arts; Liberal Arts and Communications; and Education and Human Services.
+• Established seven Academic Pathways, which group programs together based on common courses, career goals, transfer options, etc. The seven Academic Pathways are: Health Care; Science and Technology; Design, Construction and Transportation; Business, Entrepreneurship and Law; Creative Arts; Liberal Arts and Communications; and Education and Human Services.
 Faculty across programs collaborate within each Pathway to effectively serve their students.
-Additionally, Academic Pathway Communities were implemented.
+Implemented Academic Pathway Communities.
 These are comprised of teaching faculty from a given Academic Pathway, advisors, counselors, and other student services staff.
 By working together across academic and support services, Academic Pathway Communities provide holistic supports to students.

-- Restructured its developmental education programming to help students progress through their coursework quicker.
+• Restructured its developmental education programming to help students progress through their coursework quicker.
 Course revisions include adopting the Accelerated Learning Program (ALP) and Co-requisite Seminar Program (CSP) courses for English, the Intensive English Learning Program for ESL, and accelerated and contextualized courses for Foundational Math.
-With ALP, CSP, and accelerated sections, students can take college level classes in less time.
-For example, all Developmental English courses are now linked to ENGL 101 or other 100-level courses, thus enabling students to be college-level ready sooner.
-Contextualized sections for programs and/or pathways allow students to connect their math course directly to their course of study and apply what they learn to their program.
+With ALP, CSP, and accelerated sections, students can take college-level classes in less time.
+For example, all Developmental English courses are now linked to ENGL 101 or other 100-level courses, thus enabling students to be college-ready sooner.
+Contextualized sections for programs and pathways allow students to connect their math course directly to their course of study and apply what they learn to their program.

-- Designed First-Year Experience courses.
+• Designed First-Year Experience courses.
 The College’s largest programs have developed first-year experience courses – AH 101 for Allied Health, FYE 101 for Liberal Arts, BUSL 101 for Business, and BIOL 101 for Biological Studies.
-Other programs have also added these courses to their curricula, including Accounting, Black Studies, Criminal Justice, and Fashion Merchandising & Marketing.
+Other programs, including Accounting, Black Studies, Criminal Justice, and Fashion Merchandising & Marketing, have also added these courses to their curricula.
 In each of these courses, students develop their own academic plan, career plan, and financial plan.
 Students should take this course within their first twelve credits.
 Students who do take this course at the beginning of their studies have thus laid out their path for at least the next two years.

 More information on Guided Pathways work at the College is available online at myccp.online/implementing-guided- pathways.